Mirza Basheer-ud-Din Mahmood Ahmad: Early life

-Caliphate
+Leadership

 On 13 March 1914, Khalifatul Masih I Hakeem Noor-ud-Din died shortly after 2 p.m. in Qadian, India.
 The following day, Noor-ud-Din's will which had been entrusted to Muhammad Ali Khan, a prominent member of the Community, was read aloud in Noor Mosque after Asr prayer.
 Having hardly finished the reading of Noor-ud-Din's will, members of the community felt Mahmood Ahmad best met the criteria of a successor the will had described and began calling for Mahmood Ahmad to accept their Bai'at (oath of allegiance).
 Being unprepared, he turned to Maulvi Syed Sarwar Shah and said "Maulvi Sahib, this burden has fallen upon me suddenly and unexpectedly and I cannot even recall the formula of Bai'at.
 Will you kindly instruct me in it?".
 He took the Bai'at of those present, repeating the words after Sawar Shah.
 After the oath was taken, he offered a silent prayer and made a brief speech.
 Mirza Basheer-ud-Din Mahmood Ahmad was elected as Khalifatul Masih II on 14 March 1914.
 Under his leadership, there was further development of the scope of missionary activities and the establishment of a Madrasa Ahmadiyya up to the university level.
 During his tenure, he established 46 foreign missions and founded the Anjuman Tehrik-e-Jadīd, which collected the funds from the members of the Ahmadiyya Muslim Community for the training of missionaries and had them posted to various countries.
 Mahmood Ahmad also had mosques built in most places where missions had been established.
 The publication of magazines and periodicals was also initiated in various languages.
 He also started the translation of the Qur'an into English with a detailed commentary for the benefit of English speaking nations.